thumbrise/srtor/README.md

 ## Usage
 - Launch the application
 - Specify the path or use the current directory (where the application is located)
-- Select original language
+- Select original and target [languages](https://cloud.google.com/translate/docs/languages)
-- Select the language you want to translate into
 - Translated files will appear in the **srtor** directory